rjfisher123/fuggerbot-backend/docs/TESTING_EVALUATION_INITIATION.md

-# Agents.md — Testing & Evaluation Initiation Prompts
+# Agents.md — Testing Initiation Prompts (v1.1)

+**Status**

+Authoritative · Diagnostic-Only · Non-Mutating

 **Applies to:**
 - ai_inbox_digest v1.1 (Sensor Layer)
 - FuggerBot v1.1 (Strategic Reasoner)

-**Status:** Authoritative
-**Mode:** Diagnostic / Test-Only
-**Effective Immediately**
+This document defines the explicit prompts and procedures used to initiate testing.
+Testing is observational and evaluative only.
+No evolution is permitted.

 ---

-## 1. Purpose of Testing
+## Global Testing Invariants (Hard Rules)

-The purpose of testing is to **evaluate signal quality, timing, and strategic interpretability** using historical and shadow data **without mutating live system state**.

-Testing is **diagnostic**, not evolutionary.

-No system may adapt, learn, tune, or optimize during testing.
+The following invariants must hold for all tests:
+- `test_mode = True`
+- No memory writes
+- No adaptive decay updates
+- No learning or tuning
+- Deterministic, reproducible outputs
+- No execution, allocation, or trade advice
+- Human authority retained at all times

+Violation of any invariant invalidates the test.

 ---

-## 2. Global Testing Invariants (Hard Rules)

-During all testing:

-- `test_mode = True` **must** be enabled
-- No memory writes are permitted
-- No decay parameters may be updated
-- No thresholds may be tuned
-- No learning or pattern inference may occur
-- Outputs must be deterministic and reproducible
-- Human authority remains final

-Violation of any invariant invalidates test results.

----

-## 3. Testing Entry Conditions
+## Testing Entry Conditions

 ### ai_inbox_digest (Sensor Layer)
-Testing may begin only if:

-- Agents 1–13 are frozen at v1.1
-- A2ASignal schema validation passes
+Before testing:
+- Orchestrator initialized with `test_mode=True`
+- A2A signals include full v1.1 payload:
+  - SignalLineage
+  - base_priority
+  - decay_annotation
+  - corroboration_score
+- No adaptive decay mutations permitted
-- Shadow Replay mode is enabled
+- Shadow Replay mode enabled
-- Lineage, decay, and corroboration annotations are attached to every signal
-- Adaptive Decay is disabled in test mode

 ### FuggerBot (Strategic Reasoner)

-Testing may begin only if:
+Before testing:
 - StrategicReasonerAgent initialized with `test_mode=True`
 - Memory access is read-only
-- No pattern learning or persistence is active
+- Pattern learning disabled
-- RegimeContextProvider is enabled
+- RegimeContextProvider active
-- A2A feedback emission is enabled
+- A2A ingest endpoint reachable

 ---

-## 4. Authorized Testing Scenarios
+## Authorized Testing Scenarios

 ### Scenario A — Historical Replay
-**Objective:** Evaluate signal surfacing and strategic interpretation using past data.

-- Input: Historical emails with timestamps
-- Mode: Deterministic replay
-- Output:
-  - Routed vs rejected signals
-  - Strategic interpretations
-  - Scenario probabilities
-  - Regime context annotations
-  - A2A feedback records

-No live market action is implied.
+**Purpose:**
+Evaluate how historical signals would have been interpreted at the time.

+**Prompt:**

+> "Replay historical signals in test mode.
+> Produce strategic interpretations, regime context, and scenario framing.
+> Do not mutate memory or adapt behavior."

 ---

 ### Scenario B — Shadow Evaluation
-**Objective:** Compare interpretation quality without affecting production logic.

-- Input: Live or recent signals
-- Mode: Shadow (non-mutating)
-- Output:
-  - Parallel interpretations
-  - No routing side effects
-  - No decay or feedback influence

-Used to detect drift and blind spots.
+**Purpose:**
+Compare interpretations across versions or configurations.

+**Prompt:**

+> "Ingest identical signals in parallel test runs.
+> Compare interpretations and scenario probabilities.
+> Record differences without ranking or preference."

 ---

 ### Scenario C — Backtesting Strategic Logic

+**Purpose:**
-**Objective:** Validate reasoning quality under known market outcomes.
+Assess reasoning quality against known historical outcomes.

+**Prompt:**

-- Input: Curated historical signals
+> "Process historical signals deterministically.
-- Mode: Fully offline
-- Output:
-  - Interpretation correctness
-  - Regime sensitivity
-  - Timing adequacy

-No capital framing may be evaluated as "correct" or "incorrect" based on P&L.
+> Emit interpretations and feedback.
+> Do not reference outcomes during interpretation."

 ---

-## 5. Required Outputs (Both Systems)
+## Required Outputs (Evidence)

-Each test run **must produce**:

 ### From ai_inbox_digest
-- A2ASignal payloads
+- Routed A2A signals (v1.1 schema)
 - Lineage records
-- Base priority
+- Base and effective priorities
-- Decay annotations
 - Corroboration scores
-- Routing decision (routed / rejected)
+- Audit artifacts

 ### From FuggerBot
-- Strategic interpretation text
+- Strategic interpretations
-- Regime context
+- Regime context annotations
-- Scenario framing (base / bull / bear)
+- Scenario probability breakdowns
-- Probability distribution
-- Second-order implications
-- A2AFeedback record

-All outputs must be timestamped and traceable.
+- A2A feedback records (diagnostic only)

 ---

-## 6. Evaluation Criteria (Human-Led)
+## Evaluation (Human-Led)

-Testing success is evaluated **only by human review** using the following questions:

-1. Was the signal worth attention?
-2. Was it surfaced early enough?
-3. Did the strategic interpretation add insight?
+After testing, humans evaluate:
+1. Did interpretations align with contemporaneous context?
+2. Were regime effects correctly identified?
+3. Were scenarios coherent and explainable?
-4. Was regime context relevant?
+4. Was feedback disciplined and non-prescriptive?
-5. Was noise appropriately ignored?
+5. Were all invariants preserved?

-No automated scoring replaces human judgment.
+No automated score replaces human judgment.

 ---

-## 7. Prohibited Activities During Testing
+## Prohibited Activities During Testing

 The following are explicitly forbidden:

-- Trade execution
 - Capital allocation advice
-- Portfolio recommendations
+- Trade suggestions
-- Strategy optimization
+- Memory updates
 - Threshold tuning
-- Memory updates
-- Feedback-driven adaptation

-Testing results **may inform future versions**, but **may not change v1.1 behavior**.
+- Adaptive decay changes
+- Any form of self-improvement

+Testing informs future versions only.

 ---

-## 8. Exit Criteria for Testing Phase
+## Testing Exit Criteria

 Testing may conclude when:

-- Sufficient historical coverage is evaluated
-- Failure modes are identified and categorized
-- Human confidence is established (or not)
-- A conscious decision is made to:
-  - Proceed to v1.2
-  - Adjust scope
-  - Halt further development
+- All scenarios complete
+- Outputs reviewed by humans
+- Findings documented externally
+- No system state has changed

-No automatic progression is permitted.
+No automatic progression is allowed.

 ---

-## 9. Authority Boundary Reminder
+## Authority Boundary Reminder
 - ai_inbox_digest detects and refines signals
 - FuggerBot interprets meaning and context
-- Humans decide action
+- Humans decide actions

-This boundary is inviolable.
+This boundary is absolute.

 ---